The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Paris to Zurich trains offer customers great comfort whilst also being extremely practical and efficient.
 There is the option of first and second-class seating on all trains with no luggage limits being specified.
 Small pets and guide dogs are also permitted on the trains when booked in advance.
 If you're looking to take your bicycle on board, you're in luck!
 All trains permit bicycles to be transported, although this must be pre-booked and, on TGV inOui trains, there is a small cost.
 All folding bicycles can be transported free of charge at any time.
 For customers travelling who have a disability, there is reserved seating on TGV trains and suitable adjustments made on Deutsch Bahn trains.

-The above information was last checked on 20/09/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train between Paris and Zurich closer to your date of departure here.
+The information above was last checked on 20/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Paris and Zurich before travelling.

 The restriction level for your return train to Paris, France from Zurich is: Partially open.